Skip to content

 print(f'Dataset characteristics:')

-print(f'{TAB}No. subjects: {self.data.nsubjects}')
+print(f'{TAB}No. subjects: {self.data.n_subjects}')

-print(f"{TAB}No. samples: {np.array2string(np.array(self.data.nsamples).squeeze(), separator=', ', threshold=3)}")
+print(f"{TAB}No. samples: {np.array2string(np.array(self.data.n_samples).squeeze(), separator=', ', threshold=3)}")

 print(f'{TAB}Accuracy: {100*self.data.stats.accuracy:.1f}% correct')